blp/ovs-reviews/Documentation/ref/ovsdb.7.rst

 makes.

 The ``show-log`` command works with both OVSDB file formats, but the details of the output format differ.
-For active-backup databases, the sequence of transactions in each server's log will differ, even at points when they reflect the same data.
 For active-backup and clustered databases, the sequence of transactions in each server's log will differ, even at points when they reflect the same data.

 Truncating History
 ------------------